- Category: Nutrition, Experts

 Nuts - This protein rich food not only holds your hunger longer than most other foods, it also helps to reduce your bad cholesterol.
 While it is high in fat, keep in mind it is the healthy fat that helps to protect your body.
 Choose from varieties like almonds, peanuts, cashews and walnuts, to name a few.

-Vegetable Oils - Replace butter or shortening with vegetable oils like canola or safflower oils when cooking.
+Cooking Oils - Replace butter or shortening with healthier oils such as olive, avocado, or safflower oils.

 Beans - These are the perfect addition to any diet as part of a salad, into a soup, a side dish or anyway you might imagine.
 Loaded with soluble fiber, they are great for weight control, along with their ability to lower cholesterol.
 We love slow cooked beans, but if you don't, there are many easy ways to sneak them into your meals.
 You can even make "meatballs" out of beans to trick yourself into eating them: Black Bean Vegetarian Meatballs with Tzatziki Sauce